Registration Guide: Philosophy & Physics

 Course #2: Physics Course

-Physics Course: The level you choose will depend on any external credit you already have as well as the level you wish to take.
+Your second course should be a physics class.
+The level you choose will depend on any external calculus credit you already have as well as the level you wish to take.
 You should select one course based on the following:

 Course #3: Calculus Course